infojunkie/scalextric/README.md

 # General approach

 In this ontological approach, the atomic unit is not the note, but the **interval**.
 An interval is a ratio of frequencies, and it is the building block for a **tuning**, which represents a sequence of intervals that can generate **tones** given a base frequency.
-Note that a tone is not a **note**: it has no duration; it is still a mathematical object, just like the ideal point.
+A tone is _still_ not a note: it has no duration; it is a mathematical object, just like the ideal point.

 In order to represent a tuning in the real world, we need to give human names to the tones, the intervals, etc. This is where **tuning notation** comes in.
 The same tuning can be represented by several notations, depending on the music culture we are expressing.